stho32/Overview/docs/index.md

 R is an awesome statistical, functional language.

   - [FinancialOverviewR](https://github.com/stho32/FinancialOverviewR) is a small library about personal finances.
 I wanted to fully automate my way to think about my money.
-It may be of help to you to.

 ### Team Treehouse (teamtreehouse.com)